-The course opens on Friday, 1st December 2017.
+The course opens on Monday, 3rd of December 2018.
 The course will start by having all participants take a placement test to get their CEFR scales results, then participants will answer a self-awareness questionnaire about their language skills.
 Once they have completed this questionnaire, they will be able to start the first module.
 Each module will only be available during the dates specified in the timeline and will no longer be available to participants after the closing date, allowing online discussions to be synchronised.
-All theory and individual assignments need to be concluded by the end of the course Friday, 29th June 2018.
+All theory and individual assignments need to be concluded by the end of the course Friday, 28th June 2019.
 In the final month, the participants will have to have interviewed students and reflected on the challenges and opportunities they face in the international classroom.

 How is the course structured?